Gluten free Thanksgiving recipes

-From sides to desserts, these naturally gluten free recipes for Thanksgiving will entice any eater, whether or not she or he can eat gluten.
+From side dishes to appetizers to desserts, these gluten free Thanksgiving recipes will entice ALL eaters, whether or not they can eat gluten.
 In fact, these are some of our very favorite holiday recipes, and, drum-roll please (!), most of them can be prepped ahead.
-But don't wait until November to make them!
-Each one of these recipes are just as delicious on a weeknight table as they are on a holiday spread.
+But don't wait until November to make them.
+These recipes are just as delicious on a weeknight table as they are on a holiday spread.

 These quinoa and apple stuffed honeynut squashes are one of my favorite dishes to make if there will be vegetarians at my Thanksgiving table, as they're hardy enough to stand in as a main course.

 Seasonal Salads for Thanksgiving

 Every Thanksgiving spread needs at least one salad to balance all of the rich flavors on the table.
 These gluten free seasonal bombshells are as beautiful as they are delicious.

 Roasted Squash Salad with Pomegranates and Goat Cheese

 This roasted squash salad is bright and lively, yet hardy enough to stand up to the turkey and fixings.
 All of the components can be prepped ahead!